CoolBeansProgramming/Bellabeat-Case-Study/README.md

 2) Convert Id field to text data type as no numerical equations are needed for this field.
 3) Convert ActivityDate from Datetime to Date types as no times are given in the data.
 4) In the `dailyActivity_merged.csv ` file, there are many instances where TotalSteps is zero and SedentaryMinutes is 1440; the number of calories burned vary between users.
 This is most likely due to the weight and height of the user.
 There are a few instances where the sedentary minutes is 1440 but the calories burned is 0.
+5) In the `weightLogInfo_merged` file, there are only two entries for the Fat field so this will not be used to draw insights.

 # Analyze